brittlewis12/witness-budgets/witness-budgets-v3.md

 If H1 fails due to (b), that's a negative result about current model training, not about the framework.
 If H1 succeeds despite (b), that's stronger evidence for intrinsic benefits.

+**Deeper confound: Architectural suitability**

+Even with balanced fine-tuning, transformer architectures trained predominantly on classical mathematics may develop representational structure (embedding space geometry, attention patterns, internal representations) that encodes classical proof strategies as primary axes of variation.
+If so, constructive proofs could remain "off-manifold" even after exposure to balanced data—not because they're harder in principle, but because the architecture is constitutively unsuited to exploit their structure.

+**Implication:** If balanced-corpus fine-tuning fails to close the performance gap, this doesn't necessarily invalidate H1's structural hypothesis.
+It might instead indicate that **architectural interventions** are needed: proof-state encoders that explicitly represent Σ-types, execution traces for witnesses, sequential/compositional proof representations, etc. Exploring alternative architectures (graph neural networks over proof DAGs, neuro-symbolic hybrids with explicit witness tracking) could be necessary to test the structural hypothesis fairly.

 **Methodological requirement:** A credible evaluation requires publishing negative results.
 If H1 were to fail, analysis of where constructive structure didn't translate into search gains would be essential.
 Training data confounds must be analyzed and reported transparently.
+If architectural limitations are suspected, this should be flagged as a direction for future investigation rather than evidence against the framework's core claims.

 **Performance Hypothesis:**
 Extracted algorithms from constructive proofs are competitive with hand-coded implementations.